s312569/clj-biosequence/README.md

 ```
 ## BLAST

-`clj-biosequence` supports most forms of BLAST, with the exception of PSI-BLAST.
-As
+`clj-biosequence` supports most forms of BLAST, with the exception of
-with other parts of clj-biosequence the BLAST functions seek to be as lazy and composable
+PSI-BLAST.
+As with other parts of clj-biosequence the BLAST functions
-as possible.
+seek to be as lazy and composable as possible.
+To work the various
+BLAST+ programs from the NCBI need to be in your path.

 Typical usage as follows: